 Clinical research demonstrates that moderate exercise is useful for alleviating almost every symptom of menopause.
 According to the Journal for the North American Menopause Society, gentle exercise such as Yoga is excellent for reducing sleep disturbances in menopausal women.
 Moreover, yoga is a manageable exercise therapy that most women can practice daily.
 As such, yoga is likely to provide menopausal women with a long-term solution.

 Herbal remedies can work by tackling the underlying hormone imbalance, or by encouraging rest and relaxation more generally.

 As mentioned, it’s thought that phytoestrogens may be useful for tackling hormone imbalances in the body.
 Several herbal remedies contain phytoestrogens.
+These include:

 - Dong Quai

 - Evening Primrose

 Although these herbal products are ‘natural,’ they shouldn’t be taken without advice from a medical or homeopathic specialist.
 There have been limited clinical trials exploring the long-term effects of these remedies, and they will not be suitable for all women.